cloudfoundry/docs-dev-guide/deploy-apps/prepare-to-deploy.html.md

 The `.gitignore` templates for common frameworks, available at https://github.com/github/gitignore, are a useful starting point.

+## <a id="increase-availability"></a>Run Multiple Instances to Increase Availability ##

+When a DEA is upgraded, the applications running on it are shut down gracefully, or _evacuated_, on the DEA to be upgraded, then restarted on another DEA.
+To avoid the risk of an application being unavailable during Cloud Foundry upgrade processes, you should run more than one instance of an application.

 ## <a id="Buildpack"></a>Buildpacks and Language-Specific Considerations ##

 Cloud Foundry stages application using buildpacks.